boldbi/custom-widgets/tagcloud/doc/ReadMe.md

 **Frequency**

-We have the option to input numerical values into this section.
+Numerical values can be input into this section to show the frequency of each word based on how often it is repeated.

 **Text**

-We have the option to input string values into this section.
+We are able to input string values into this section, which includes frequently used keywords.

 **Properties**